3 Ways to Outsource Social Media without Selling Your Soul

-I took some flack over my last post about outsourcing your social media voice — which in spite of drawing some very thoughtful comments — I still believe is the wrong way to go for most companies to go.
+I took some flack over my last post about outsourcing your social media voice to a content marketing agency — which in spite of drawing some very thoughtful comments — I still believe is the wrong way to go for most companies to go.
 So now that you know what I think you can’t do, I’m going to share what I think you can do.

 Clients need help.
 And there’s plenty agencies can do for them.
 Here are the 3 areas I believe are smart to outsource, and the smartest spots for agencies to concentrate their efforts.

 Accelerate Social Media Literacy – Help your clients develop a better understanding of how to use social media literacy companywide.
 Think beyond just marketing and public relations.
 When we use social media to conduct day-to-day business, we leave behind a trail of digital breadcrumbs that is discoverable, shareable and leads back to us.

 If employees resolve a customer issues on Twitter, or help someone do figure something out, they do it in full public view, others see it, and has public relations value because it builds goodwill.
 If I answer buyer oriented questions about on Quora or Linkedin Answers intelligently, I’m not just helping that one person, I’m building my own credibility as a thought leader, and that benefits my employers because others will contact me when they need help solving similar business problems.